BernardDev/Synthesizer-API/README.md

 Although this project aimed at making a public API, I obviously tried it out myself!
 Therefore I made a [frontend](https://github.com/BernardDev/Synthesizer-directory/tree/development/) that uses it.
 In development some features where added to the backend as well.
 Such as a route to suggest synthesizer and an admin login system.

 <br>
-:fire:Be sure to visit it the deployed
+:fire:Be sure to visit it the deployed Synthesizer Directory at: https://synthesizer-directory.netlify.app :fire:
-[synthesizer directory](https://synthesizer-directory.netlify.app) version as well!:fire:

 <br>
 <br>